 Pro: You Can Leverage Your Experience

 Initially, you may have chosen a name that was overly descriptive.
-On the flip side, maybe it wasn’t descriptive enough, or based on a domain name that was available at the time.
+Or, perhaps the name you selected wasn’t descriptive enough, causing your potential customers to be confused.

 Once you’re confident in your business’s products and services, and who your target customer base is, you can choose a more appropriate business name.

 Con: It’s Hard to Go Back To Your Old Name If You Regret Your Decision